fgersak/conductive-thread-experiments/report.md

 ## Results

 Reliable UART communication was successfully established over the conductive thread in dry conditions.
 No communication errors were observed during testing, demonstrating that the thread can be used as a transmission medium before applying insulation or introducing water.
-However, in further experiments we will use I²C communication because we have multiple sensors that have to be able to communicate.
+Although UART communication proved reliable, subsequent experiments focuse on I²C communication, as the intended application requires multiple sensors to communicate over the same interface.
 This experiment serves as a baseline communication test and confirms the functionality of the system under ideal conditions.

 # Experiment 2 – I²C Communication over Conductive Thread (Dry Conditions)